 1. You are limiting your exposure to potential buyers.
-Gone are the days of banging a for sale sign into the ground, hosting an open house and placing an ad in the newspaper.
+Gone are the days of banging a for sale sign into the ground, hosting an open house and placing an ad in the newspaper … at least if you want top dollar.
 As a matter of fact, these three marketing tools are becoming less and less effective.
-As a 22 year veteran of the real estate business, I’ve never sold a house that I’ve hosted an open house at to a buyer who happened to stop by.
+As a 25 year veteran of the real estate business, I’ve never sold a house that I’ve hosted an open house at to a buyer who happened to stop by.
 Sure, I know that there are stories of where a house sold to somebody who attended an open house but those stories are rare.

-According to the National Association of REALTORS’® 2017 Profile of Buyers and Sellers, 95% of home buyers used the internet in their home search process. www.REALTOR.ca, Canada’s leading real estate website, received 965 million property viewings in 2017.
+According to the National Association of REALTORS’® 2020 Profile of Buyers and Sellers, 97% of home buyers used the internet in their home search process.
 To achieve top dollar for your home today, it’s essential that you maximize the exposure of your property online.